 The boiler and its fittings use standard inch sized wrenches.
-You will also need an allen wrench that accommodates the 2 mm stainless steel socket headed cap screws, although we provide one for your use, replacements can also be purchased at hardware stores.
+These can best be purchased from your local Sears store, or on line at www.sears.com .
+You will also need an alien wrench that accommodates the 2 mm stainless steel socket headed cap screws, although we provide one for your use, replacements can also be purchased at your Sears store.